medo64/UsbOled.Firmware/PROTOCOL.md

 #### `m` (move)  ####

 Moves cursor to specified row and column.
 Command takes two parameters, both in hexadecimal format with leading 0.
-Either can be omitted using underscore character (`_`).
+Both rows and columns start from 1.
+Move for either can be omitted using `00` in the place of value.
 Rows are always expressed in 8x8 units (even when 8x16 font is used).

 ##### Example 1 (row 2, column 6) #####